Skip to main content

 Last updated

 Measles is rare in Australia.
 But the virus is still common globally.
-Many countries are reporting an increase in measles cases, including popular travel destinations such as Bali, Thailand and India.
+Many countries are reporting an increase in measles cases, including popular travel destinations.

 Measles is very infectious.
 9 out of 10 unvaccinated people who come into contact with the virus will contract the illness.
 Measles can be severe, requiring hospitalisation.

 Almost all cases of measles in Australia are brought here by overseas travellers.
-If you're heading overseas, make sure you're fully vaccinated.
+If you're going overseas, make sure you're fully vaccinated.

 Vaccination is the best prevention.
 2 doses of the MMR vaccine give long-lasting protection.
-If you're unsure you've received 2 vaccine doses, talk to your doctor.
+If you're unsure you've had 2 vaccine doses, talk to your doctor.

 Early symptoms of measles can look like the flu: